albertonat/genConv/README.md

 - [S] **avg_main_from_sh**.m: MATLAB file intended to be launched from a bash script with some of the parameters initialized.
 It does not display plots and messages, thus it is not for debugging.

-- [S] **launcher.sh**: bash script to launch one instance of the MATLAB file for a specific configuration of the parameters.
-In principle, it gets the input arguments from the shell script jobmaster.sh, but this setting can be replaced.

-- [S] **jobmaster.sh**: bash script to iterate over all the possible configurations of parameters.
-For each specific configuration, it launches many launcher.sh instances in parallel.

 - [S] **visualization.m**: MATLAB file to load the (synthetic) numerical results and display/save the plots of interest.